agl-c/deid2_dpsyn/README.md

 ## Install DPsyn (fill this part after packaging, easy)
 ## How to config?
 FYI, you should firstly do a preprocessing of the datasets to find the schema of the datasets before utilizing the package's implemented tools.
+** wait a minute, I guess can we offer these preprocessing tool in the package considering user-friendly configration? **

 ### General configrations in ./config directory
 1. in config/data.yaml, write the paths as claimed in the file's content, as well as define the bin values of attributes which also depends on pre analysis of the dataset
 2. in config/data_type.py, write the value types of the attributes